kushtrimh/npd-knowledge-sharing/Q32021/hazelcast-for-caching-and-distributed-task-scheduling/README.md

 You can additionally download and run _Hazelcast Management Center_ and connect it to the created cluster, but this is *not required* to run the demo.

-Demo is configured to supported up to 3 running instances of the application.
-Port must be overriden for the other instances if more than 1 will be started.
+Demo is configured to support up to 3 running instances of the application.
+Port must be overridden for the other instances if more than 1 will be started.

 Documentation at http://localhost:20300/swagger-ui.html